Rules and Regulations 2019

 The transfer/renewal of Exclusive Right of Burial – £50

-A full burial plot measures 9’ x 4’6” and may contain a maximum of 3 full burial interments and up to 4 cremated remains interments thereafter.
-Where a burial plot is used for the interment of cremated remains this excludes a subsequent full burial.
+A full burial plot measures 7’ 6” (deep) x 4’6” and may contain a maximum of 3 full burial interments.

-Corley Cemetery has allocated a part of the land specifically for the burial of young children.
+Corley Cemetery has allocated a part of the land specifically for the burial of children.

-4. BUYING A GRAVE – Only possible at time of first interment and sale only to a resident of Corley who having purchased such right may inter a close relative.
+4. BUYING RIGHTS TO A GRAVE – Only possible at time of first interment and sale only to a resident of Corley (please see map outlining the Parish Boundary of Corley under library) – to be at the total discretion of the Parish Council.

 It is important to understand that when a grave is bought, what is being purchased is the Exclusive Right of Burial for a grave for an agreed period of time.
 This does not involve the purchase of land and no ownership of land is transferred to the purchaser.
 A Deed of Grant of Exclusive Right of Burial is issued by the Burial Authority in respect of every exclusive right purchased.
 Any person who purchases the exclusive right of burial for a grave space/cremation plot, shall not convey, assign or transfer such right without the consent of the Burial Authority and payment of the relevant fee.